 Even after the adequate technology controls are put in place, there is some vulnerability in the way the people behave at home.
 And here they are required to exercise good judgment for maintaining security.
-In the offices, their online behavior can be monitored but at homes, their unmonitored behavior may invite some malicious attacks that put the whole organization systems in jeopardy.
+In the offices, their online behaviour can be monitored but at homes, their unmonitored behaviour may invite some malicious attacks that put the whole organization systems in jeopardy.
 To avoid such situations, people working remotely can follow the following guidelines:

 Communicate Creatively: Employees must communicate creatively.
 The stressful and crisis-ridden time can easily make the warnings of cybersecurity lose in the din.
 The communications channels should be two ways, in which questions, answers, and clarifications can be posted in real-time and best practices can be shared.
 The communications channels established have to compensate for the existing loss of informal interactions in office settings.

 Focus on what to do: Telling employees not to use certain tools such as consumer websites at home can be counterproductive.
 Instead what the security teams should explain is are the benefits, in terms of security and productivity, of using approved messaging and file transfer tools to do their jobs.
-To make it safer overall, the employees should be encouraged to use only the approved devices, to buy approved hardware and software by providing some incentive for such behaviors.
+To make it safer overall, the employees should be encouraged to use only the approved devices, to buy approved hardware and software by providing some incentive for such behaviours.